cse110-sp24-group14/cse110-sp24-group14/specs/adr/052124-db-schema.md

 | updated_at | TIMESTAMP    | time updated  | yes      | updated automatically     |

 ## Tags
+Lists all of the tags we are using
 | Field      | Type         | Default Value | Required | Notes                     |
 |------------|--------------|---------------|----------|---------------------------|
 | id         | INT          |               | yes      | primary key               |